Oracle-Exam-Preparation/OCP/README.md

 > ## Java Inheritance.
+>  * Virtual Methods in object-oriented programming, a virtual function or virtual method is a function or method
+>    whose behaviour can be overridden within an inheriting class by a function with the same signature to provide
+>    the polymorphic behavior.
 >
 >> ### Class.
 >> * ["Class" can only be "extend" from one "class" or one "abstract class".]()